DF1sh/TryHackMe-Rooms/TryHack3M: Bricks Heist/README.md

 # TryHack3M: Bricks Heist
 (answers can be found at the end of this writeup)
 ### Challenge
+- What is the content of the hidden .txt file in the web folder?<br />
 Initial scan shows port 22,80,443 and 3306 open:

       nmap -p22,80,443,3306 -sV -sC -Pn 10.10.180.110 -oN scan